KPI ExamplesEvent Count

 Event Count

 Event Count in Google Analytics 4 (GA4) measures how often users interact with specific elements on a website within a given time span.
+Event count data is critical for analyzing and interpreting user interactions, optimizing user experience, and driving business growth.
 The higher the number, the more likely users are to find something worth clicking, watching, or purchasing on the site.

 Event Count